 Family Support Worker

-Headlands Primary School work in partnership with Northamptonshire Safeguarding Children Board.
+Headlands Primary School work in partnership with Northamptonshire Safeguarding Children Partnership.
 For up-to-date news and guidance please follow the links below:-

 The neglect of children and young people is one of the most difficult areas within the child care and protection field to identify, assess and intervene in.
 The impact of neglect on children and young people can be enormous.
 Neglect causes great distress to children, leading to poor health, educational and social outcomes as well as being potentially fatal.
 Lives are destroyed, children’s abilities to make secure attachments are affected and their ability to attend and achieve at school is reduced.
 Their emotional health and wellbeing is often compromised and this impacts on their success in adulthood and their ability to parent in the future.